Long range correlation in cosmic microwave background radiation

 \section{Introduction}

 The {\it Wilkinson Microwave Anisotropy Probe} ({\it WMAP}) mission is designed to determine the geometry, matter content, and the evolution of the universe.
-It is shown that the universe is geometrically flat and dark energy at the present time has the dominant contribution in the matter content of universe, causes the universe to accelerate rather than decelerate \cite{af04,ben03,spe03,teg04}.
-The statistical properties of the Cosmic Microwave Background radiation (CMB) data can be a unique tool to identify the the parameters of standard model of cosmology \cite{pei03}.
-The results of {\it WMAP} are a milestone in CMB anisotropy measurements since it combines high angular resolution, high sensitivity, with `full' sky coverage allowed by a space mission.
-The frequency coverage of {\it WMAP} experiment allows CMB sky maps to be foreground cleaned up to $l\sim 100$~\cite{teg04}.
+It is shown that the universe is geometrically flat and dark energy at the present time has the dominant contribution in the matter content of the universe, causes the universe to have positive acceleration \cite{af04,ben03,spe03,teg04}.
+The statistical properties of the Cosmic Microwave Background radiation (CMB) data can be a unique tool to identify the parameters of standard model of cosmology \cite{pei03}.
+One of the main aims of the statistical analysis of the CMB is to examine the early universe scenarios as the inflationary cosmology.
+The Gaussianity of primordial fluctuations is a key assumption of modern cosmology, motivated by inflationary models \cite{mu81,haw82,guth85}.